Life’s storms linger but won’t last forever.

 The knowledge that life’s storms linger but won’t last forever throws us a lifeline, especially when hardships roll over us like waves, one after another after another.
 But unlike the ocean waves that never stop breaking on shore, our troubles will come to an end.

 God works at all times and through every difficulty we face.
 We can’t begin to understand His purposes for our pain, but we can rest assured that He is doing something good in His eternal plan.
 In His time, He will bring those purposes to pass, and He will bring our trials to an end.
 In the meantime, let’s choose to trust Him.

-Today, I’m including a sample from Fresh Hope for Today: Devotions for Joy on the Journey, scheduled for release on October 4.
+Today, I’m including a sample from Fresh Hope for Today: Devotions for Joy on the Journey.
 Using an anecdote from a sailing journey off BC’s coast, it demonstrates this life-giving, hope-renewing truth: life’s storms linger but won’t last forever.

 I pray that you’ll find it a blessing, my friend.
 Know you are loved.